 Create a Local admin account on macOS using Intune

-A local administrator account on a macOS device can manage other users, Install applications, and change macOS settings.
+In this blog post, we will learn to create a local administrator account on macOS devices using Intune admin center.
+A local admin user on a Mac can manage other users, install applications, and change macOS settings.

 A shell script is a text file containing a series of UNIX commands.
 It starts with the character #! followed by a reference to the shell with which the script should be executed.
 For instance, #!/bin/sh specifies that the script should be run using the Bourne shell.